Wisdom is a State of the Soul

 Socrates now works to get the many to commit themselves to the negation of (4) and thus contradict their claim that knowledge can be overcome by pleasure.

-The argument with which Socrates gets the many to commit themselves to the negation of (4) is not straightforward to follow, but the crucial point seems to be that they believe what Socrates believes about how human beings function.
-They assume S must desire to do b if he does b, and Socrates shows them that they have beliefs that commit them to thinking that S has this desire only if S believes that doing b is as least as good as doing a.
+The argument with which Socrates gets the many to commit themselves to the negation of (4) is not straightforward to follow, but the crucial point seems to be that they turn out to believe what Socrates believes about how human beings function.
+They assume that S must desire to do b if he does b, and Socrates shows them that they have beliefs that commit them to thinking that S has this desire only if S believes that doing b is as least as good as doing a.

 What if anything does this show about what Socrates himself believes?

 The rules of dialectic do not require Socrates to believe anything in particular.
 His role as questioner is to make the many to contradict themselves, but given the context in which the dialectic takes place, it is natural to think the real target is Protagoras.
-By enlisting Protagoras to show the many they are committed to thinking that what "rules" a human being are his beliefs about what is good and what is bad, Socrates is trying to get Protagoras to see that he himself shares this belief about desire and how the human soul functions.
+By enlisting Protagoras to show the many that they are committed to thinking that what "rules" a human being are beliefs about what is good and what is bad, Socrates is trying to get Protagoras to see that he himself shares this belief about desire and how the human soul functions.

 Socrates describes this belief they have uncovered in dialectic as a fact about "human nature."